gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 expression.

 Suddenly, just for an instant, Erileine's eyes refocused.
-Orange hair, blue eyes, a mocking grin---it was Thomas.
+Orange hair, blue eyes, a mocking grin–it was Thomas.

 Erileine gasped.
 The illusion rippled back into place.
 "Best not to gawp," he said calmly.
 "Don't want any soldiers paying too much attention to your long-lost uncle, do we?
 Now, if you'd be so kind, I could use a hand with this."
 The magician knelt once again and began uprooting another squash.